AndrewAPrice/rebs/README.md

 REBS (Really Easy Build System) is a build system intended for C and C++ packages.
 It is intended to build packages from a directory of C/C++ source code with little-to-no configuration required.

-Not everything mentioned below has been implemented yet.

 ## Usage

 ### Basic usage